 Based on those examples, here are 5 things you can do to avoid paying more for preventive care:

 - Find a doctor that's in your health plan's network.
-Your ID card includes the name of your plan's network.
+Your ID card (get it in the LifeWise app) includes the name of your plan's network.
 Use that network to search our Find a Doctor tool before you make an appointment.

 - Tell your doctor you're only interested in free preventive services.
 Better yet, make that clear when you schedule your visit.